 An undergraduate (cumulative) GPA of 3.2 or higher is required.

-For applicants whose undergraduate GPAs do not meet our minimums for BCPM or cumulative, your application may be considered with post-baccalaureate work.
+For applicants whose undergraduate GPAs do not meet our minimums for BCPM or cumulative, your application may be considered with post-baccalaureate or graduate work.
 This can include: formal post-bacc programs designed for those seeking medical school admissions; self-directed coursework, primarily in BCPM studies; or other graduate degrees that include BCPM studies.

 Please also note that AMCAS takes into account all courses and all grades completed during your studies, which includes original courses and any course retakes.